arfgar00/AVD/README.md

 (b) 'Additional notes for reference (ie either from lecture or from discussion)' - any notes raised by other groups / by lectures that we should keep in mind

 (c) 'Calculations made with reference to this section' - these are the calculations we have made with reference to the section

+Finalised reports etc. will be written up in a shared LaTeX file tbc

+21/10/2024